-(1) The amounts reported in the "Option Awards" column reflect the grant date fair value of stock options awarded during the year computed in accordance with the provisions of Financial Accounting Standard Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
-See Note 8 to our consolidated financial statements appearing in our Annual Report on Form 10-K, which was filed with the SEC on March 15, 2022.
-These amounts reflect the accounting cost for the stock options and do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options.
+(1) The amounts reported in the "Stock Awards" column reflect the grant date fair value of restricted stock unit awards granted during 2023 computed in accordance with the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
+For the assumptions underlying the valuation of such restricted stock unit awards, see Note 9 to our financial statements appearing in our annual report on Form 10-K for the year ended December 31, 2023, which was filed with the SEC on March 12, 2024.
+These amounts reflect the accounting cost for the restricted stock units and do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the restricted stock units or the sale of the common stock underlying such restricted stock units